DerekDiJin/PERSEUS_SPARK_frontend/README.md

 To install PERSEUS_HUB on your local machine, just run the command as follows.

-Say what the step will be
+Under the "Data-Visualization-Website-local-installable" directory, run:

 ```
 ./install.sh